janhonkys/Film/README.md

 ### Collections
 - In this project, ArrayList, TreeMap, HashSet are used to manage collections of films and actors.
 ### Object-oriented programming principles
-- Encapsulation, inheritance, and polymorphism are key Object-Oriented Programming principles applied throughout the project.
+- Encapsulation, inheritance, abstraction and polymorphism are key Object-Oriented Programming principles applied throughout the project.

 ## Testing (JUnit)
 - JUnit is used to write and run tests for the application, ensuring the correctness of various functionalities.